 Agreeing to meet for a second date is low on the commitment rating.
 We might think, 'Why not meet again?' even if we haven't been struck blind the first time around.
-You might be game to meet because there's been a glimmer of interest.
+You might be game to meet because there's been a glimmer of interest and you want to explore.
 Or it could come from a feeling of friendship and 'no harm done'.

 A dinner date or an evening in the local wine bar is not a sign-up to matrimonial bliss.